arp242/arp242.net/_posts/2020-08-05-personal-analytics.markdown

 I'd also like to have *some* insight when people link things on Hacker News or whatnot.
-I'm hardly obsessed with what people say about my writings (I intentionally ignore most of what Reddit has to say) but lot of what I've written has been nuanced, corrected, clarified, or otherwise improved after reading insightful and constructive criticism in comment threads.
+I'm hardly obsessed with what people say about my writings (I intentionally ignore most of Reddit) but lot of what I've written has been nuanced, corrected, clarified, or otherwise improved after reading insightful and constructive criticism in comment threads.
 There's quite some value in it.

 [^vim]: Vim's development model is a bit quirky: every commit is a new "version"
         or "patchlevel", and actual versions (8.2, 8.3, etc.) are released